Flamingo Pond Overlook

 Other Islands

-It doesn’t do much good if you’re on North Caicos, however, serious birders and nature photographers can try other spots in the country in the quest to sight flamingos.
+While it doesn’t do you much good if you’re already on North Caicos, serious birders and nature photographers can try several other spots in the country in their quest to sight flamingos.

-The remote Lake Catherine on the uninhabited West Caicos is the best location in the country for flamingos.
-Next up are the salinas on South Caicos, which may be less likely to have the birds, but are a better photography spot due to the ease of access and approachability of the flamingos.
+The remote Lake Catherine on the uninhabited West Caicos (also home to an incredible marine national park) is the best location in the country for seeing flamingos.
+Next up are the salinas on South Caicos, which may be less likely to have the birds but are a better photography spot due to ease of access and approachability of the flamingos.

 The salt ponds and salinas of Salt Cay and Grand Turk can also offer decent sightings.